tudelft3d/val3dity/docs/errors.rst

 103 -- RING_NOT_CLOSED
 ----------------------

-*This applies only to GML rings, in CityJSON/OBJ/OFF it is ignored.*
+*This applies only to GML rings and to JSON-FG, in CityJSON/OBJ/OFF it is ignored.*
 The first and last points have to be identical (at the same location).
 This is verified after the points have been merged with the :ref:`snap_tol` option.